-Two time Bassmaster Classic Champion Hank Parker has hosted his famous television show Hank Parker's Outdoor Magazine for twenty-eight years now.
+Two-time Bassmaster Classic Champion Hank Parker has hosted his famous television show Hank Parker's Outdoor Magazine for more than three decades.
 The show is full of tips and techniques to help everyone from the beginner to professional angler catch more and bigger fish.

 9. Mike "Ike" Iaconelli

 Fish love, it’s real!
 This was my big fish from the last time I fished Lake Conroe, and I hope to find more like her tomorrow! #fishing #bassfishing @hobiefishing @BassCatBoats @LowranceFishing @RAMMounts @WyldGear @flambeauout @vmchooks @Gerber_Gear @ pic.twitter.com/CfW8278ivE

 — Mike “IKE” Iaconelli (@mike_Iaconelli) February 12, 2019